 - Delivered a very successful Meet in the Middle event at Kerrs Reach with Tiki Taane headlining and over 5000 attendees.

-- Contributed to Transitional Wayfinding project.
+- Contributed to the Transitional Wayfinding project.

 - Agreement of retention methodology for existing vegetation (native and significant exotics, including fruit trees, protected and retained).